2019 – 2020 Season Participant Guide

-We Run Orange County’s Kids (WeROCK) is a nonprofit, community service organization that provides an after- school marathon training program for Middle and High School students in the Orange County, California area.
+We Run Our Community’s Kids (WeROCK) is a nonprofit, community service organization that provides an after- school marathon training program for Middle and High School students located near the Orange County, California area.
 WeROCK is registered with the IRS as a Public Charity under Section 501(c)3 and all donations made are tax deductible to the full extent of the law*.
 Tax ID #80-0209885.

 This Participant Guide is provided so that student participants and their parents, coaches and adult volunteers may obtain the most effective and enjoyable experience from the WeROCK program.
 It contains important information about the program’s guidelines and requirements, as well as the conduct and level of commitment that are expected from these individuals while participating in the program.